A heuristic search algorithm for discovering large Condorcet domains: Suboptimality of existing learning algorithms

-Local search algorithms are also good candidates for solving hard combinatorial optimisation problems \cite{johnson1988easy}.
+Local search algorithms are also good candidates for solving hard combinatorial optimisation problems \citep{johnson1988easy}.
 One of the typical local search algorithms is Simple Hill Climbing (SHL), where the current solution is iteratively modified by making small changes.
 If the modified solution is better than the current solution, it is accepted as the new current solution.
 This process continues until no further improvement can be made.
 It is not hard to see that it is susceptible to getting stuck in local optima.
 Random Restart Hill Climbing overcomes the limitation by performing multiple hill-climbing searches from different random starting points.
 Each search is run until it reaches a local optimum, and the best solution among all searches is selected as the final result.

-Simulated annealing is a variant of hill climbing that allows for occasional "downhill" moves to avoid getting trapped in local optima \cite{kirkpatrick1983optimization}.
+Simulated annealing is a variant of hill climbing that allows for occasional "downhill" moves to avoid getting trapped in local optima \citep{kirkpatrick1983optimization}.
 It uses a temperature parameter that controls the probability of accepting worse solutions at the beginning of the search but reduces this probability as the search progresses.
 This allows the algorithm to explore a wider search space before converging to the optimal solution.
 Simulated annealing can be computationally expensive, and the time required to evaluate each solution increases as the problem size grows.
 As a result, SA can struggle with scalability when the problem size becomes too large.

-We experimented with these two local search algorithms, random-restart Hill Climbing and simulated Annealing with restarts.
-As expected, the algorithms were struggling.
-For four, five, and six alternatives, simulated Annealing with restarts found the maximal size of 9, 20, and 45 (both when searching with the four pit-peak rules and all six rules).
+We experimented with these two local search algorithms, random-restart Hill Climbing and Simulated Annealing with Restarts.
+As expected, they struggled.
+On four, five, and six alternatives, the latter found the maximal size of 9, 20, and 45 (both when searching with the four pit-peak rules and all six rules).
 For seven alternatives, the largest CD size it found was 97, and for eight alternatives, it found a CD of size 216.

-These learning algorithms struggle to find the records even when helped, and the methods seem to be inferior to our search algorithms for discovering large CDs.
 A major issue is that it is computationally demanding to compute CD sizes the millions of times needed for the algorithm to get enough feedback to efficiently explore the search space and escape from the local trap to reach the global optima.